How to Balayage Hair at Home

 How to maintain your balayage

-As with any lightening or bleaching process, you’ll want to treat your hair with a violet or blue toning shampoo and conditioner once a week (and no more), Norris says.
-Otherwise you’ll start to pick up their colors in your hair, too.
-Their job is to prevent dyed hair from turning brassy, so you don’t want to over-treat and turn it purplish instead.
+As with any lightening or bleaching process, you’ll want to treat your hair with a violet or blue toning shampoo and conditioner once a week to help the color last longer.
+Don’t be tempted to do it more frequently or you’ll start to pick up the colors of the toning shampoo in your hair too.
+The job of these products is to keep dyed hair healthy and to prevent it from turning brassy, so you don’t want to over-treat and turn it purplish instead.

-The color of shampoo and conditioner you choose depends on your natural hair color.
+The color of the shampoo and conditioner you choose will depend on your natural hair color.
 If you have dirty blonde to light hair then you should get a violet shampoo and conditioner.
-If your hair is a light brown to dark brown you should get a blue shampoo and conditioner.
-Be sure not to use these toning products too frequently or you will overly deposit your hair color.
+If your hair is a light brown to dark brown, you should get a blue shampoo and conditioner instead.
+Again, be sure not to use these toning products too frequently or you will overly deposit your hair color.
 Once a week at most.
-Also be sure to stick with a paraben- and sulfate-free shampoo and conditioner for all the in between washings and conditionings.
+Also make sure you stick with a paraben- and sulfate-free shampoo and conditioner for all the in between washings.
+In the long term, you should also keep your hair healthy and nourished with the right hair oils and hair masks as well as hair care products tailored to your specific needs.

-And of course, should something go awry or unplanned, book an appointment with a colorist/cosmetologist at your local salon.
+And of course, should something go awry or unplanned, book aa consultation with a colorist or cosmetologist at your local salon.
 “We’re professionals who are skilled at knowing how to correct any ‘oops’ moments,” Norris says.
 So don’t sweat any mistakes.